newrelic/newrelic-unity-agent/README.md

             // If you are changing the Android Gradle Plugin version, make sure it is compatible with the Gradle version preinstalled with Unity
             // See which Gradle version is preinstalled with Unity here https://docs.unity3d.com/Manual/android-gradle-overview.html
             // See official Gradle and Android Gradle Plugin compatibility table here https://developer.android.com/studio/releases/gradle-plugin#updating-gradle
-            // To specify a custom Gradle version in Unity, go do "Preferences > External Tools", uncheck "Gradle Installed with Unity (recommended)" and specify a path to a custom Gradle version classpath 'com.newrelic.agent.android:agent-gradle-plugin:7.2.0'
+            // To specify a custom Gradle version in Unity, go to "Preferences > External Tools", uncheck "Gradle Installed with Unity (recommended)" and specify a path to a custom Gradle version classpath 'com.newrelic.agent.android:agent-gradle-plugin:7.2.0'
             **BUILD_SCRIPT_DEPS**
         }